-C. Federal Relations Officer Designation
+Federal Relations Officer Designation

-Each Chancellor shall designate an officer at their constituent institution to carry out the function of Federal Relations Officer (FRO).
+Each Chancellor shall designate a campus officer to carry out the function of Federal Relations Officer (FRO).
 The duties and responsibilities of the campus Federal Relations Officer shall be, but are not limited to:

-- 1. Represent the institution on the University's Federal Relations Council; - 2.
-Coordinate institutional activities in support of the University's approved Unified Federal Agenda; - 3.
-Assist the institutional research officer in pursuing contracts, grants and cooperative agreements with federal government agencies; - 4.
-Assist the institution's research officer in the proper training of institution research personnel for compliance with the Byrd Amendment (31 USC 1352); - 5.
-Coordinate visits by covered federal government officials to the institution or affiliated institutional program; - 6.
-Represent the institution in pursuit of Congressionally directed grant funding; - 7.
-Manage external consultants engaged in a federal lobbying capacity on behalf of the institution; - 8.
-Work with the institution's attorney to educate all institutional employees on their role in compliance, and the obligations of institutional personnel to comply, with the Lobbying Disclosure Act of 1995 as amended; and

-9. Monitor all lobbying activities on behalf of the institution and file registration and quarterly reports as appropriate to ensure full compliance with the federal Lobbying Disclosure Act of 1995, as amended.

-D. Federal Relations Council
+- Represent the campus on the University's Federal Relations Council; - Coordinate campus activities in support of the University's approved Unified Federal Agenda; - Assist the campus research officer in pursuing contracts, grants and cooperative agreements with federal government agencies; - Assist the campus research officer in the proper training of campus research personnel for compliance with the Byrd Amendment (31 USC 1352); - Coordinate visits by covered federal government officials to the campus or affiliated campus program; - Represent the campus in pursuit of Congressionally-directed grant funding; - Manage external consultants engaged in a federal lobbying capacity on behalf of the campus; - Work with the campus attorney to educate all campus employees on their role in compliance, and the obligations of campus personnel to comply, with the Lobbying Disclosure Act of 1995 as amended; and - Monitor all lobbying activities on behalf of the campus and file registration and quarterly reports as appropriate to ensure full compliance with the federal Lobbying Disclosure Act of 1995, as amended. - 3.
+Federal Relations Council

-- 1. The Federal Relations Council (FRC) shall serve as a coordinating body in support of the following activities: - a.
-Development, strategy, and advocacy in support of the University's Unified Federal Agenda; - b.
-Training of FRC members on lobbying best practices, federal policy and funding trends and activities; - c.
-Compliance with federal lobbying disclosure requirements.
+The Federal Relations Council (FRC) shall serve as a coordinating body in support of the following activities:

+- Development, strategy, and advocacy in support of the University's Unified Federal Agenda; - Training of FRC members on lobbying best practices, federal policy and funding trends and activities; - Compliance with federal lobbying disclosure requirements.

-2. Composition
+Composition

-The FRC is composed of one representative, the Federal Relations Officer, from each of the seventeen constituent institutions of The University of North Carolina System, as well as the president's designated Director of Federal Relations from the UNC System Office.
+The FRC is composed of one representative, the Federal Relations Officer, from each of the seventeen constituent institutions of the University of North Carolina, as well as the Vice President for Federal Relations and the Director of Federal Relations from the General Administration.
 Additional representatives or alternates may be named as ad hoc members to the FRC.

-3. Meetings
+Meetings

 Official FRC meetings shall be conducted on a semi-annual basis.
-Director of Federal Relations will organize FRC meetings and develop the agenda based upon current federal issues and input from the FRC.
+The Vice President for Federal Relations and Director of Federal Relations will organize FRC meetings and develop the agenda based upon current federal issues and input from the FRC.
 At each FRC meeting, lobbying and ethics compliance guidance and best practices will be provided.
 Additional meetings may be arranged to enable information sharing on specific topics.

-II.
-Contact by University Employees with Covered Federal Government Officials
+4. Contact by University Employees with Covered Federal Government Officials

-Prior approval from the Chancellor or their designee is required before any institutional employee may initiate contact with covered federal government officials, or respond to requests from covered federal government officials, on behalf of the University.
+Prior approval from the Chancellor or his/her designee is required before any campus employee may initiate contact with covered federal government officials on behalf of the University.
 The Chancellor may delegate this responsibility to the Federal Relations Officer.
 The following scenarios specifically require advance approval by the Chancellor or the Federal Relations Officer: